What Is VXLAN?

 Updated: VXLAN enhancements

-MAC distribution mode is an enhancement to VXLAN that prevents unknown unicast flooding.
-It eliminates the process of data plane MAC address learning.
-Traditionally, this was done by flooding to locate an unknown end host and has now been replaced with a control plane solution.
+MAC distribution mode is an enhancement to VXLAN that prevents unknown unicast flooding and eliminates data plane MAC address learning.
+Traditionally, this was done by flooding to locate an unknown end host, but it has now been replaced with a control plane solution.

 During VM startup, the VSM ( control plane ) collects the list of MAC addresses and distributes the MAC-to-VTEP mappings to all VEMs participating in a VXLAN segment.
 This technique makes VXLAN more optimal by unicasting more intelligently, similar to Nicira and VMware NVP.